libdebug/libdebug/docs/stopping_events/breakpoints.md

 ### Callback Signature
 If you wish to create an [asynchronous](../debugging_flow) breakpoint, you will have to provide a callback function.
+If you want to leave the callback empty, you can set callback to `True`.

 !!!
 ABSTRACT "Callback Signature"
     ```python
-    def callback(t: ThreadContext, bp: Breakpoint) -> None:
+    def callback(t: ThreadContext, bp: Breakpoint):
     ```

 **Parameters**: